Battle of Assaye: Aftermath

-The East India Company and British Army casualties amounted to 428 killed, 1,138 wounded and 18 missing; a total of 1,584 – over a third of the force engaged in combat.
+British casualties amounted to 428 killed, 1,138 wounded and 18 missing; a total of 1,584 – over a third of the force engaged in combat.
 The 74th and the picket battalion were decimated; from a strength of about 500, the 74th lost ten officers killed and seven wounded, and 124 other ranks killed and 270 wounded.
 The pickets lost all their officers except their commander, Lieutenant Colonel William Orrock, and had only about 75 men remaining.
 Of the ten officers forming the general's staff, eight were wounded or had their horses killed.
 Wellesley himself lost two horses; the first was shot from underneath him and the second was speared as he led the charge to re-capture the Maratha gun line.

 The number of Maratha casualties is more difficult to ascertain.
 Despatches from British officers give a figure of 1,200 dead and many more wounded but some modern historians have estimated a total of 6,000 dead and wounded.
-The Marathas also surrendered seven stands of colours, large amounts of stores and ammunition and 98 cannon – most of which were later taken into service by the East India Company.
+The Marathas also surrendered seven stands of colours, large amounts of stores and ammunition and 98 cannon, most of which were later taken into service by the East India Company.
 Although Scindia and Berar's army was not finished as a fighting force, several of Scindia's regular infantry battalions and artillery crews had been destroyed.
-Their command structure had also been damaged: many of their European officers, including Colonel Pohlmann and Major Dupont, surrendered to the Company – which had offered amnesty to Europeans in the service of the Maratha armies – or deserted and sought employment with other native chieftains.
+Their command structure had also been damaged: many of their European officers, including Colonel Pohlmann and Major Dupont, surrendered to the Company—which had offered amnesty to Europeans in the service of the Maratha armies—or deserted and sought employment with other native chieftains.

 The sound of the guns at Assaye was heard by Stevenson who immediately broke up his camp 10 mi to the west in an attempt to join the battle.
 However, he was misled by his guide and marched first on Borkardan before he reached the battlefield on the evening of 24 September.
 Suspecting that his guide had intentionally led him astray, Stevenson later had him hanged.
 He remained with Wellesley to assist with the wounded – troops were still being carried from the battlefield four days after the engagement – until ordered to recommence the pursuit of the Maratha army on 26 September.
 Wellesley remained to the south while he established a hospital at Ajanta and awaited reinforcements from Poona.
 Two months later, he combined with Stevenson to rout Scindia and Berar's demoralised and weakened army at Argaon, and shortly afterwards stormed Berar's fortress at Gawilghur.
 These victories, coupled with Lieutenant General Lake's successful campaign in the north, induced the two Maratha chiefs to sue for peace.